The Fox and the Hound

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Fox and the Hound against these established plot points, we can identify how Richard Rich utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Fox and the Hound within the adventure genre.

 Richard Rich's Structural Approach